MichalGoly/Snake/README.md

 ### DESCRIPTION
 Snake game written in core Java using Swing.
-I wrote it as an excerice while studying Java Threads in January 2014.
+I wrote it as an excerise while studying Java Threads in January 2014.

 ![Game screenshot](/screenshot.png?raw=true "Game screenshot")